Incremental Computation: What Is the Essence?

-\item Systematic incrementalization is a general transformational method for deriving incremental programs that compute more efficiently by exploiting the previous result, intermediate results, and auxiliary information.
+\item Systematic incrementalization is a general transformational method for deriving incremental programs that compute more efficiently by exploiting the \hlit{previous result}, \hlit{intermediate results}, and \hlit{auxiliary information}.
 The method consists of systematic program analysis and transformations that are modular, and that are drastically easier and more powerful for programs that use high-level abstractions.

 \item III is a general transformational method for designing and optimizing programs, for programs written using different language features---loops and arrays, set expressions, recursive functions, logic rules, and objects and classes.
-The method is particularly powerful for high-level data abstractions using sets, as in database programming; control abstractions using recursion, as in functional programming; both sets and recursion, as in logic programming; and module abstraction using objects.
+The method is particularly powerful for high-level \term{data abstractions} using \term{sets}, as in database programming; \term{control abstractions} using \term{recursion}, as in functional programming; both data and control abstractions using \term{rules}, as in logic programming; and \term{module abstraction} using \term{objects}, as in object-oriented programming.

-\end{itemize} We will also see that incremental computation is closely related to and intertwined with partial evaluation, and that optimization by incrementalization corresponds to integration by differentiation.
+\end{itemize} We will also see that incremental computation is closely related to and intertwined with \term{partial evaluation}, and that optimization by incrementalization corresponds to \term{integration by differentiation}.

+We illustrate the methods with example applications: arithmetic computations for tabulating polynomials, in relating incrementalization to differentiation; recursive functions for computing the Fibonacci function, in relating optimization by incrementalization to integration by differentiation; graph analysis for computing the transitive closure and for regular path queries; and distributed algorithms for solving distributed mutual exclusion.

-At a meta-level, with historical contexts and for future directions, we stress the power of high-level data, control, and module abstractions in enabling systematic analysis and transformations for incrementalization, leading to new and better algorithms, programs, and precise complexities.
-When describing the personal experience of the author, we will write in the first person.
+At a meta-level, with historical contexts and for future directions, we stress the power of high-level data, control, and module abstractions in enabling systematic analysis and transformations for incrementalization, leading to new and better algorithms and programs as well as their precise complexities.

-At the same time, systematic design and optimization using incrementalization in turn have helped raise the level of abstractions, enabling the design of a high-level language for distributed algorithms~\cite{Liu+12DistPL-OOPSLA,Liu+17DistPL-TOPLAS} and subsequently a unified semantics for logic rules with unrestricted negation, quantification, and aggregation~\cite{LiuSto20Founded-JLC,LiuSto22RuleAgg-JLC}.
+At the same time, systematic design and optimization using incrementalization in turn have helped raise the level of abstractions, enabling the design of a high-level language for distributed algorithms~\cite{Liu+12DistPL-OOPSLA,Liu+17DistPL-TOPLAS} and subsequently a simple unified semantics for logic rules with unrestricted negation, quantification, and aggregation~\cite{LiuSto20Founded-JLC,LiuSto22RuleAgg-JLC}.